-Of course, not only are the threats different in the cloud, but so is the realm-aka the systems, technologies, and practices-in which you have to operate during detection, investigation, and response.
-While each of the major public cloud providers offers similar functionality for compute, networking and storage, providers are unique in many ways, including how security (and expertise) is delivered.
-For example, detecting the same threats in one public cloud requires detection rules that will be different in another public cloud.
+Of course, not only are the threats different in the cloud, but so is the realm-aka the systems, technologies, and practices-in which you have to operate during detection, investigation, and response compared to on premises.
+In addition, while each of the major public cloud providers offers similar core functionality around compute, networking and storage, they are unique in many ways, including how security (and expertise) is delivered.
+For example, detecting the same threats in three major clouds will likely necessitate creating different detection rules for each cloud.

 Adversaries are naturally drawn to this new paradigm, but the cloud era delivers a golden opportunity for businesses to revolutionize their offerings and provide workers with more productive ways of doing business.
 This includes security operations teams, who can reimagine efforts to remain resilient and protect end-users and customers.
 This can be accomplished through the adoption of cloud-native tools and platforms (such as SIEM and SOAR) which allows organizations to adapt their use cases to cloud workloads and be more nimble (with less operational overhead required) in the complex effort that is TDIR.
 This paper will delve deeper into the security opportunities that exist for cloud adopters.